rakib4485/xbayazid/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Web developement.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cyber Security.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web development realted projects.
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about web development
-- 📫 How to reach me: ...
+- 📫 How to reach me: bayazid.developer@gamil.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->